 Dr. Oliver is involved with the Alabama Comprehensive Cancer Control Coalition and serves as the Chair of the Early Detection Committee.
 Dr. Oliver served on the Susan G. Komen, North Central Alabama Board of Directors for many years and served as Board President (2017-2019).
 She serves on the leadership team of the African Caribbean Cancer Consortium (AC3), a NCI-EGRP supported consortium that supports international collaboration and research.
 She co-chairs the AC3 Colorectal Cancer Working Group and serves on the AC3 Research Ethical and Review Committee.
 She is a Faculty Associate and Executive Board member of the Alabama Research Institute on Aging.
-In 2020 Dr. Oliver was appointed by Governor Kay Ivey to serve on the Alabama United Health Committee, which focuses on addressing health issues, particularly those affecting rural and underserved communities.
+In 2020 Dr. Oliver was appointed by Governor Kay Ivey to serve on the Alabama United Health Committee, which focused on addressing health issues, particularly those affecting rural and underserved communities.

 In 2015, Dr. Oliver completed the inaugural Sigma Theta Tau International (STTI) Experienced Nurse Faculty Leadership Academy.
 She served as President of the local Epsilon Omega chapter of STTI from 2016-2018.
 The Association of Black Nursing Faculty (ABNF) recognized Dr. Oliver’s service in 2018 during the annual ABNF conference in London, England, where she was honored by receiving the distinguished ABNF Community Service Award.
-Dr. Oliver is a member of Alpha Kappa Alpha Sorority, Incorporated and serves as a Faculty Advisor and undergraduate mentor.
-She continuously exemplifies the Teaching, Research, and Service Mission of The University of Alabama.
+Dr. Oliver is a member of Alpha Kappa Alpha Sorority, Incorporated and serves as the campus Faculty Advisor and a mentor for undergraduate student members.
+She continuously exemplifies the Teaching, Research, and Service mission of The University of Alabama.